dsorokin/aivika-modeler/README.rst

 Using Aivika Modeler, you can create quite fast discrete event simulation models that are translated into native code.
 Also you can run the simulation experiments by the Monte Carlo method, specifying that how the results should be processed.
-It can plot Time Series, Deviation Chart by the confidence interval, plot histograms, save the results in the CSV files for the further analysis and more.
+It can plot Time Series, Deviation chart by the confidence interval, plot histograms, save the results in the CSV files for the further analysis and more.
 All is defined in just a few lines of code written in Python.
-Then the report of the simulation experiment with charts, statistics summary and links to the saved CSV files are automatically opened in your Web browser.
+Then the report of the simulation experiment with charts, statistics summary and links to the saved CSV files is automatically opened in your Web browser.

 Example